davidhalter/davidhalter.github.com/_code/2013/1/19/why_jedi_not_rope.rst

     >>> completions[0].word
     'load'

-So, what about rope?
+So, what about Rope?
 The documentation says something like this:

 .. sourcecode:: python